Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Compact moduli

 Similarly, for the lattices $S$ with $g\ge1$, the mirrors $\oT$ satisfy $\mg\ge2$.
 Excluding the case $S=\oT = (10,8,0)$, the Weyl group $W_2$ has finite covolume (see Section~\ref{sec:vinberg-g>1}), so the Coxeter semifan for $W_2$ is a fan. \end{proof}

 \begin{remark} From Definition~\ref{def:generalized-cox-semifan}, $\fram(\oT)$ is a fan iff $\wref$ has finite covolume and the Weyl group generated by the irrelevant roots is finite, i.e. the complement of the relevant vertices forms an elliptic diagram.
 (Indeed, this is equivalent to the polyhedron $P\dram\subset\cH$ for the cone $\ch\dram$ having finite volume.)
-One can go through the Coxeter diagrams in \cite[Fig.~1]{alexeev2006del-pezzo} and Figs.~\ref{fig:coxeter1}, \ref{fig:coxeter2} to verify that this happens in few cases.
+One can go through the Coxeter diagrams in \cite[Fig.~1]{alexeev2006del-pezzo} and Figs.~\ref{fig:coxeter1}, \ref{fig:coxeter2} to verify that this happens in rather few cases.
+Heuristically, it is because there are many irrelevant nodes, as these are the complement of the $2k$-cycle in Figs.~\ref{fig:coxeter1}, \ref{fig:coxeter2}. \end{remark}